NaorShmueli/SqlConnectionInfrastructure/README.md

 # SqlConnectionInfrastructure
-Template for ADO .NET and EF Core 5.0 connection
+ Repository template for ADO .NET and EF Core 5.0 connection with examples